A Good Man is a Monster

 A harmless man is not a good man.
 A good man is a very, very dangerous man who has it under voluntary control.” – Jordan Peterson

 The good man is a bit of a paradox.
 He must be equally, if not more, capable of terrible things as the evil man is.
-If he was not, then he wouldn’t put up much of a fight against the evil man and he’d probably lose his life and everything he cares about.
+If he was not capable of violence and aggression, then he wouldn’t be able to put up much of a fight against the evil man, and he’d probably lose his life and everything he cares about.

 There is an amazing quote from Masaki Hatsumi, the grandmaster of Ninjutsu in Japan, that perfectly describes what the warrior way is teaching its disciples.
 I believe that everyone should be a martial artist and learn how to control evil, both internal and external.